inbravo/travel/september-2017/tehri-dam.md

 *	I waved the group and accelerated, able to see the sunlight now

 ##  6:00 AM Muzaffarnagar
+*	Highest cane growing fields of India are, all around me.
+It gives me proud to born with my agricultural legacy
+*	This new highway is the face of new face of emerging India.
+*	People in my generation, who are experiencing this change, will have a story to tell to new generations
+*	Slolwy the highway came to end.
+I am entering the single side rode soon, heading towards Roorkee

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_061102.jpg)
 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_061625.jpg)

 ##  6:50 AM Roorkee
+*	Old classical city, has a reputation of one of the top most Engineering Institute of India, known as IIT
+*	City is full of life and school busses are ferrying kids are staffs
+*	I can see uniform clad elegant female Army doctors, heading for their work
+*	First sign of Uttarakhand Police, on every cornor of city
+*	I am easily traversing through calm roads of city, happy to skip the worst traffic of this city
+*	Soon back on nice highway again.
+Throttle is to my maximum cruising speed, heading for cities of Gods

 ##  8:00 AM Haridwar
+*	Arrived on time, Hill life is waiting for me, throttled again to max, towards Rishikesh
+*	While crossing the Rajapur sentury, i started feeling the hill vibes
+*	A small pee stop and after collecting my energies, i climbed again on my 9 years old companion
+*	Unstopped untill i arrived on a train crossing, felt good to break all my previous records of covering the maximum distance
+*	A curious lad is questioned by me, he felt respected and helped me to clarify the next road to be taken for Narendra Nagar

 ##  8:45 AM Rishikesh
+*	Arrived at spirtual capital of India, but soon took a left turn to skip its abode beautifull ashrams
+*	Hill climb is started, steep turns quickly alerted my throttled hungry mind to slow down
+*	No sign of traffic, i am mostly alone on these roads
 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_084635.jpg)

 ##  10:00 AM Narendra Nagar